Theatre In New York is proud to partner with Goldstar to offer the following shows for at least half off the regular ticket price.

 An innocent young boy accidentally discovers his father's secret collection of X-rated video tapes in comedian Andrew Goffman's The Accidental Pervert.
 The boy watches the tapes, of course, leading him to grow up addicted to porn.
 In this show, Goffman takes you along on a hilarious and self-deprecating journey through a world of video vixens, X-rated fantasies and dirty movies that he discovered at age 11 and that controlled him until age 26, the year he met his wife.

-This hour-long work-in-progress from the riveting performer Dikran Tulaine (G.I.
+Riveting performer Dikran Tulaine (G.I.
 Joe: Retaliation) examines one of Shakespeare's most controversial plays through the lens of a major modern-day trial and subsequent media frenzy.
-Scholars through the centuries have fiercely debated Shakespeare's The Merchant of Venice over its anti-Semitic portrayal of the villainous Shylock and over the sexual preference of Antonio, who is willing trade a pound of his own flesh to the merchant to save his friend Bassanio.
-As the deal for Antonio's flesh unfolds in Antonio & Shylock: Monsters and the trial ensues, videographers greedily capture the action over two live feeds, zooming in on the drama's implicit anti-gay and anti-Jewish bigotry and proving the timeless relevancy of this centuries-old tale with crackling urgency.
+Scholars throughout the centuries have fiercely debated Shakespeare's The Merchant of Venice due to its anti-Semitic portrayal of the villainous Shylock and the ambiguous sexual preference of Antonio, who is willing trade a pound of his own flesh to the merchant to save his friend Bassanio.
+As the deal for Antonio's flesh unfolds in Antonio and Shylock: Monsters and the trial ensues, videographers greedily capture the action over two live feeds, zooming in on the drama's implicit anti-gay and anti-Jewish bigotry and reinforcing the timeless relevancy of this centuries-old tale with crackling new urgency.

 Blue Man Group combines music, technology and comedy to create a form of entertainment that defies categorization and appeals to people of all ages.
 Blue Man Group's shows have been described by critics as "innovative," "energetic" and "wildly entertaining."
 But the only way to truly understand Blue Man Group's global popularity is to see the show for yourself.